-- 9.1 This Agreement shall take effect on the day when it is executed by the Parties and expire on the day when the Parties have completed the performance of their obligations under this Agreement. - 9.2 This Agreement is made in Chinese in three counterparts of equal legal force with each of the Lender and the Borrower holding one.
+- 8.1 This Agreement shall take effect on the day when it is executed by the Parties and expire on the day when the Parties have completed the performance of their obligations under this Agreement. - 8.2 This Agreement is made in Chinese in two counterparts of equal legal force with each of the Lender and the Borrower holding one.

-9.3 The Parties may amend and supplement this Agreement by written agreement.
-The amendment agreement and/or supplementary agreement among the Parties in connection with this Agreement shall be integral part of and have the equal legal effect with this Agreement.
-9.4 In the event that one or several provisions hereof are found to be invalid, illegal or unenforceable in any aspect in accordance with any laws or regulations, the validity, legality or enforceability of the remaining provisions of this Agreement shall not be affected or compromised in any aspect.
-The Parties shall negotiate in good faith to replace such invalid, illegal or unenforceable provisions with effective provisions that accomplish to the greatest extent permitted by law the intentions of the Parties, and the economic effect of such effective provisions shall be as close as possible to the economic effect of those invalid, illegal or unenforceable provisions.
-9.5 The schedules (if any), to this Agreement shall be integral part of and have equal legal effect with this Agreement.
-[Signature page follows] (Signature Page to Loan Agreement)
+- 8.4 In the event that one or several provisions hereof are found to be invalid, illegal or unenforceable in any aspect in accordance with any laws or regulations, the validity, legality or enforceability of the remaining provisions of this Agreement shall not be affected or compromised in any aspect.
+The Parties shall negotiate in good faith to replace such invalid, illegal or unenforceable provisions with effective provisions that accomplish to the greatest extent permitted by law the intentions of the Parties, and the economic effect of such effective provisions shall be as close as possible to the economic effect of those invalid, illegal or unenforceable provisions. - 8.5 The schedules, if any, to this Agreement shall be integral part of and have equal legal effect with this Agreement.